cran/precrec/README.md

 -   Elongation to the y-axis to estimate the first point when necessary
 -   Use of score-wise threshold values instead of fixed bins

-Because of this accuracy `precrec` calculates correct AUC scores.
+`precrec` also calculates AUC scores with high accuracy.

-### 2. Ultra fast
+### 2. Super fast

-`precrec` calculates curves in a matter of seconds even for fairly large datasets.
-It is much faster than most other performance evaluation tools.
+`precrec` calculates curves in a matter of seconds even for a fairly large dataset.
+It is much faster than most other tools that calculate ROC and precision-recall curves.

 ### 3. Various evaluation metrics

-`precrec` concurrently calculates precision-recall and ROC curves as well as their AUCs by default.
-It also offers basic evaluation measures.
+In addition to precision-recall and ROC curves, `precrec` offers basic evaluation measures.

 -   Error rate
 -   Accuracy